What is a bare-metal hypervisor?

 Now, what is the difference between VirtualBox kind of software and bare-metal hypervisor?

-So, both are a kind of hypervisor or shall I say Virtualization software technology, however, the way they work is different.
-The open source VirtualBox, VMware Player and other such kinds of Virtualization software falls under Type 2 Hypervisor; while bare-metal virtualization software are Type 1 hypervisors.
+So, both are a kind of hypervisor, or shall I say Virtualization software technology, however, the way they work is different.
+The open-source VirtualBox, VMware Player, and other such kinds of Virtualization software fall under Type 2 Hypervisor; while bare-metal virtualization software is Type 1 hypervisors.

-Actually, the Hypervisor technique is divided into two categories: Type 1 and Type 2 virtualizations technology.
+Actually, the Hypervisor technique is divided into two categories: Type 1 and Type 2 virtualization technology.

 Hypervisor or Virtualization software that falls under the Type 1 has direct contact with the physical hardware.
 Direct handling of the hardware increased the efficiency and performance of the guest operating system running over it.
-Such kind of Virtualization operating systems also called Bare metal Hypervisor.
-Mostly they are used in Data centres or in a cloud environment or by enterprises.
+Such kinds of Virtualization operating systems also called Bare-metal Hypervisor.
+Mostly they are used in Datacenters or in a cloud environment or by enterprises.

-Type 1 hypervisor examples: Microsoft Hyper V, Oracle VM Server for x86, VMware ESXi, Oracle VM Server for SPARC, open source hypervisor distros like Xen project are some example of bare metal server Virtualization…
+Type 1 hypervisor examples: Microsoft Hyper V, Oracle VM Server for x86, VMware ESXi, Oracle VM Server for SPARC, open-source hypervisor distros like Xen project are some examples of bare metal server Virtualization…

 Before moving further, you should know more about the types of virtualization technology.
 There are four types of virtualization methods that are commonly used in today’s world.

 You can test below the bare-metal hypervisor on a laptop or your PC/server to experience the power of Virtualization.